-It became clear early on that the best way for our users to visualize their availability, appointments, and other events was through a calendar interface.
-A quick survey of other calendars that our clients use let us pinpoint the ways that they are already familiar with adding, rescheduling, viewing and generally interacting with events over time.
+Once we understood our user’s scheduling needs, I did some competitive research of calendars and appointment systems to gain an understanding of established patterns and potential expectations with similar products.
+This way I understood the ways that our users were already familiar with adding, rescheduling, viewing, signing up for, and generally interacting with events over time.
 We wanted Appointments to work the way our users expect a calendar to work in general so we could focus on the areas where we needed to do things differently to accommodate the special functionality we were adding.